 Angela Denning, KFSK - Petersburg

-Angela Denning-Barnes is a reporter at KYUK in Bethel.
+Angela Denning is a reporter at KFSK in Petersburg.

 It’s been four years since the road that created a loop around Bethel has been closed.
 It has forced traffic to maneuver through town via a horse shoe shaped road system.
 The town’s 6,000 residents will have to wait at least another year before it can re-open.